A Participants Database Add-On providing two different configurable multiple-field search capabilities.

 [pdb_search template=multisearch ]

-It is also possible to define the list of fields to search in the shortcode, for instance:
+It is possible to define the list of multisearch fields to search in the shortcode, drawn from the list of fields configured in the mutisearch fields setup.
+For example:

 [pdb_list template=multisearch search_fields='company,city,state']